WorldVistA/docker-vista/README.md

 Also, many options (EWD, Panorama, etc) are not valid for Caché installs and will be ignored.

 1) Copy the Caché installer (kit) to the root of this repository
-2) Copy your cache.key to the root of this repository
+2) Copy your cache.key to the cache-files directory of this repository
-3) Copy your CACHE.DAT to the root of this repository
+3) Copy your CACHE.DAT to the cache-files directory of this repository
 4) Make sure that the correct block is uncommented and other install blocks are commented
 5) Build the image
    ```
-   docker build -t cache .
+   docker build --build-arg flags="-c -b -s" --build-arg instance="cache" --build-arg postInstallScript="-p ./Common/pvPostInstall.sh" --build-arg entry="/opt/cachesys" -t cache .
    ```
 6) Run the image:
    ```